jreisinger/have-done/README.md

 * *Think* critically about what you read and hear - be aware of vendors interests, media hype, dogma and your project

 > It's important to continue investing.
-Once you feel confortable with some new language or bit of technology, move on.
+Once you feel comfortable with some new language or bit of technology, move on.
 Learn another one.
 It doesn't matter whether you ever use any of these technologies, or even whether you put them on your resume. -- The Pragmatic Programmer